Elves00/Portfolio/README.md

 # Portfolio

-An in progress project focusing on developing a codding profile using reacto to be deployed through github pages.
+An in-progress project focused on creating a webpage to showcase my work to interested parties.
+The website is being developed using React and is intended to be deployed initially through GitHub pages.